 Your bile has chemicals which dissolve the cholesterol.
 But, if the cholesterol is in excess, they can form into crystals that turn into stones.

-When your body breaks down the RBCs, bilirubin is formed.
+Bilirubin forms when your body breaks down the RBCs.
 However, when there’s too much bilirubin produced, it adds to the formation of gallstones.

 When your gallbladder doesn’t empty properly, the bile might concentrate and turn into gallstones.

 Types of Gallstones

 These are yellowish-green in color.
 These compose due to the hardening of cholesterol.
 Eighty percent of gallstones are of this kind.
 These are formed due to the reasons mentioned above.

 These stones are small and dark in color.
 They form due to the presence of excess bilirubin.
 People with liver cirrhosis usually develop this type of gallstones.

 These stones consist of both cholesterol stones and pigment stones.